ty-elastic/otel-logging/README.md

 - less susceptible to "glare" conditions when service prematurely exits
 - conversion to ECS happens within Elastic keeping log data vendor-agnostic until ingestion
 - common wireline protocol (OTLP) across tracing, metrics, and logs
-- with optional Collector, logs can be routed to multiple observability backends

 ### Cons
 - all the headaches of file-based logging (rotation, disk overflow)
-- not widely proven in the field
+- beta quality and not yet proven in the field
-- no support for slf4j key-value arguments
+- no support for slf4j key-value pairs

 ### Demo